seanorama/masterclass/security-advanced/README.md

       - `nn` user  needs `GetMetaData` and `GenerateEEK` priviledge
       - `hive` user needs `GetMetaData` and `DecryptEEK` priviledge

-- Run below to create a zone using the key and perform basic key and EZ exercises
+- Run below to create a zone using the key and perform basic key and encryption zone (EZ) exercises
   - Create EZs using keys
   - Copy file to EZs
   - Delete file from EZ